Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 How to Obtain Appendix V

-Therefore, the employee should contact their insurance company or insurance agent and request the form.
-The form should include the following employer details:
+The employee should contact their insurance company or insurance agent and request the form, which should include the following employer details:

-Consequently, we deposit pension contributions on your behalf according to Section 14 of the Severance Pay Law: 6% employee + 6.5% employer pension + 8.33% severance pay.
+Consequently, we deposit pension contributions on the employee's behalf according to Section 14 of the Severance Pay Law: 6% employee + 6.5% employer pension + 8.33% severance.

 The Four Selected Default Pension Funds